Content

 Infertility

-Allergic reaction
+Allergic reactions

 Learn more about finasteride side effects in our extensive guide.

-As with any medication, it’s always best to speak with your provider before stopping finasteride.
+As with any medication, it’s always best to speak with your healthcare provider before stopping finasteride.
 Symptoms like hair loss or an enlarged prostate may come back after stopping the drug.

+There are many reasons you might stop taking finasteride, including the financial burden, disappointing results, or troublesome side effects.
 If you decide finasteride isn’t for you, that’s okay.
 There are many ways to address hair loss, and finasteride isn’t your only option.

 But before you stop finasteride, there are a few key things to keep in mind: